krruzic/3ds-cmake/README.md

   * `SF2D_LIBRARIES` - the necessary libraries to link against to use SF2D (including CITRO3D etc.).
   * `SF2D_INCLUDE_DIRS` - the necessary include directories to use SF2D (including CITRO3D etc.).
   * It will also add an imported target named `3ds::sf2d`.
-    + A caveat of imported targets is that you will have to also link against `3ds::citro3d` and `3ds::ctrulib`.
+    + This automatically links against `3ds::citro3d` as well.

 Examples of linking against SF2D:
   * Using `_LIBRARIES` and `_INCLUDE_DIRS`: